aliendeep/algorithmic-problems/ReadMe.md

 287 Find the Duplicate Number

+290 Word Pattern

+295 Find Median from Data Stream

+297 Serialize and Deserialize Binary Tree

+299 Bulls and Cows

+300 Longest Increasing Subsequence

 322 Coin Change

 326 Power of Three

 329 Longest Increasing Path in a Matrix

+331 Verify Preorder Serialization of a Binary Tree

 342 Power of Four